Streetlights to be converted to LED

 Energy Master Plan for the Built Environment

-This updates the 2017 Energy Master Plan, which provides a roadmap for how the City will reduce energy consumption and carbon emissions to meet the City’s goal of 80% carbon reduction by 2050.
+In 2022, OOS released an updated City Energy Master Plan which provides the current roadmap for how the City will reduce energy consumption and carbon emissions to meet the City’s goal of 80% carbon reduction by 2050.

 Powering Our Future: A Clean Energy Vision for Philadelphia